kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 > Ezno does not do eager reduction or test subtypes when.
 I have found that at some point causes more problems than it solves just for minor visual clean up and potential to do slightly less subtypes per usage.
 Especially when you consider the combinatoric scale of checks when comparing all the items large unions.

 #### Tagged vs untagged sum types

 Rust has both untagged unions with [`union`](https://doc.rust-lang.org/reference/items/unions.html) and tagged with [`enum`](https://doc.rust-lang.org/reference/items/enumerations.html).
-This tag is called the `discriminant` and retrieved with the titular [discriminant](https://doc.rust-lang.org/stable/std/mem/fn.discriminant.html) function ([which extracts tag data under the hood](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=f422553e049465b220d48b486f2ff514)).
+This tag is called the `discriminant` and retrieved with the titular [discriminant](https://doc.rust-lang.org/stable/std/mem/fn.discriminant.html) function ([which extracts tag data under-the-hood](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=f422553e049465b220d48b486f2ff514)).
 This value / tag is unique between each defined variant.

 In JavaScript each variant (before optimisations) has a tag.
 You can consider it *globally tagged*.
 This isn't exposed through memory but operations like `typeof` and `instanceof` are based reading this tag (*some of the time*).
 In this crude example we can consider the first four bits of a value to include its tag.
 For example booleans are `0`, numbers are `1`, strings are `2` and objects are something different all together maybe referencing something else in memory that contains there shape.